tmacoin/tmapostapp/README.md

 * Recipient TMA Address: this is the address your are sending TMA Coins
 * Amount in Coins: number of coins you are sending
 * Fee in satoshis: the fee you are charging to send TMA Coins
-* Data: information related to transaction(this data is never deleted and is in clear text human readable form)
+* Data: information related to transaction; this data is never deleted
 * Expiring after # blocks: Expire data after this number of blocks created(after this transaction added to a block)
 * Expiring Data: this data will expire after the number of blocks created after this transaction added to a block

+  note: data is in clear text human readable form

  ![sendCoins](app/images/android13.png)